fiquick/fiquick/README.md

 ### Hi there 👋

-I'm Fi, a writer 💻🍲🥡
+I'm Fi, a writer 💻

-I have a passion for words and technology
+I have a passion for words and technology.

 My current side project is learning Python